alexander-veselov/z-tipo-extension/README.md

 # TIPO-extension [SD-WebUI, ComfyUI, Forge]

+👉 This is a fork that adds the ability to use this functionality via an API.

 A general extension to utilize TIPO or DanTagGen to do "text-presampling" based on KGen library: https://github.com/KohakuBlueleaf/KGen